 Why is the story functionality so successful?
 There is something extremely exciting about an inside look into someone’s or some company’s day.
 Sneak peeks into what they are doing, who they are with, or what product they’re excited about.
 For companies, telling short easily consumable stories about their products to internal audiences is a great way to keep the knowledge flowing and top of mind.

-Who would have thought you could learn so many learning best practices from an app that is a millennials favorite way to waste time?
-Even with the redesign news, don’t hate on Snapchat, they are doing microlearning right!
+Who would have thought you could learn so many learning best practices from an app that seems like another way to waste time?
+Even so, don’t hate on Snapchat—they are doing microlearning right.

 Great learning comes in all shapes and sizes